Blog

 Choose thermostat location wisely for an accurate representation of zonal temperature.
 Larger and generally most often occupied rooms such as a master bedroom may deserve a thermostat (zone) of their own.
 With a room like the master bedroom not being zoned, unoccupied spaces in the home may be over-conditioned to reach comfort in that room.
 Other rooms on a floor (smaller and used less frequently) may be better suited if combined into a zone with perhaps a centrally located thermostat (if the rooms have similar comfort patterns).
 If they don’t have similar comfort patterns and best avoid installing booster fans or some other solution to reach the extremities of homes, a thermostat/zone of their own should be considered.

+We hope you’ve found these thermostat hacks for HVAC zoning systems helpful.
 Taking advantage of temperature setbacks and placing the thermostat strategically based on the homeowners’ comfort needs can not only enhance comfort but reduce the operational cost of equipment and bring energy savings for your customer.
 To learn more about the basic application design process to help maximize the comfort of your customers, be sure to schedule a free webinar on our 5 rules of Zoning or contact our technical support team.

 Recent Posts